amd/HPCTrainingDock/README.md

 If the argument `--rocm-install-path` is specified, installation scripts will first install ROCm to the usual `/opt/` path, then move it to the `<new_path>` location, and finally update `/etc/alternatives/rocm` and module files.

-**NOTE**: In general, if you are moving ROCm folder outside of the usual `/opt/`, it is very important not to forget to update new path in all of its dependencies and module files.
+**NOTE**: In general, if you are moving the ROCm folder outside of the usual `/opt/`, it is very important not to forget to update the new path in all of its dependencies and module files.

 ### 2.2.2 Enable VNC Server to Test Bare Metal Scripts